arokem/2017-01-20-ncec/slides.md

 --

-**Which model should we use to analyze the Human Connectome Project data?**
+**Which model should we use to analyze the Human Connectome Project?**

 ---